JacobNoahGlik/GradeAssistant_PoC/README.md

 ### Responses tab/sheet
 1. `responseId`
-   1. Created by Google to enable multiple responses by the same user.
-This is turned off by default but each response has an ID anyway.
+   1. Google created this to enable multiple responses by the same user.
+It is turned off by default, but each response has an ID anyway.
 2. `createTime`
    1. The time at which the user started their response.
 3. `lastSubmittedTime`